Berlin is famous for being cool.

 Of course, all of the cool hotels in Berlin also serves a full range of alcoholic beverages.
 The difference at Casa Camper Berlin is that they trust their guests to serve themselves from the hotel’s honor bar.

 Just pour your drink of choice, fill out the note card with your room number and chosen beverages, and pay for your drinks upon check-out.
-No queuing for the bartender’s attention, and no judgement if you like sweet wines that take like birthday cake!
+No queuing for the bartender’s attention, and no judgement if you like sweet wines that taste like birthday cake!

 Casa Camper Berlin Amenities